dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## Test Automation and standardized strings of tests

 There is a very good "batch" facility in flent, but using it for the first time is intimidating.
-But you can construct a long series of tests and checks for errors, and so on, using it.
+But: you can construct a long series of tests and checks for errors, and so on, using it.

 Me, I tend to script up something in bash, and include that test script with